 - Assets-Driven and Strength-Based Practice: We recognize that our community has significant strengths alongside needs.
 For example, students and families demonstrate incredible resilience in the face of challenges.
-We seek to extend that strength to academic achievement. - Racially Just and Restorative School Climates: We have invested in a positive behavioral interventions and support system over several years, including restorative practices to support students in conflict, discipline and community. - Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to provide a Dual Immersion pathway to all students who are interested.
-50% of the student's core instruction is in Spanish and the other 50% in English.
+We seek to extend that strength to the academic environment. - Racially Just and Restorative School Climates: We have invested in a positive behavioral interventions and support system over several years, including restorative practices to support students in conflict, discipline and community. - Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to provide a broad course of study for all students, including CTE pathways.
+We currently offer 26 CTE courses in 8 pathways including Agriculture, Business, Health Science, Public Services.
 All staff members engage in consistent professional development to ensure instructional practices support our scholars in culturally relevant and responsive practices, particularly in support of English learners. - Shared Decision Making and Participatory Practices: Our school has a committed Instructional Leadership Team that includes teachers and other core staff members; all significant data and decisions related to instruction are vetted through this team.
 Further, we have recruited highly engaged parents to lead our School Site Council and English Language Advisory Committee.